rakeshakkineni/Sensor_Fusion_CAMERA_Project3/README.md

 # SFND 3D Object Tracking
-As part of this project following schematic is implemented.
-At the end TTC (Time to collision) based on LIDAR and CAMERA measurements are calculated.
+As part of this project modules in the following schematic are implemented.Result of this process is TTC (Time to collision) , it is calculated using LIDAR and CAMERA measurements.

 <img src="images/course_code_structure.png" width="779" height="414" />

-In this project, you the missing parts in the schematic will be implemented.
-To do this, you will complete four major tasks:
+In this project, the missing parts in the schematic will be implemented.
+Following tasks detail the implementaions to be done:
 1. Match 3D objects over time by using keypoint correspondences.
 2. Compute the TTC based on Lidar measurements.
 3. Compute the TTC based on Camera, to achieve this first keypoint matches were associated with regions of interest and then TTC was computed based on those matches.